llm-refactoring/llm-refactoring-plugin/README.md

 ## Plugin installation

-1. Download an archive with the plugin [here](plugin/llm-refactoring-plugin.zip).
+1. Download an archive with the plugin [here](plugin/).
-2. Open IntelliJ IDEA, go to `Settings-> Plugins-> Install plugin from disk` and select `llm-refactoring-plugin.zip`.
+2. Open IntelliJ IDEA, go to `Settings-> Plugins-> Install plugin from disk` and select `llm-extract-function.zip`.
 3. Restart IntelliJ IDEA.

 ## Usage example